-Euthanasia can be a very difficult issue.
-There are two sides that are difficult to balance.
-On one end, we do not want to take a person’s life into our own hands and end it prematurely.
-On the other end, at what point do we simply allow a person to die and take no further action to preserve life?
+Answer: Euthanasia, sometimes called “mercy killing,” can be a difficult issue.
+On one hand, we do not want to take a person’s life into our own hands and end it prematurely.
+On the other hand, we do not want to prolong the process of dying more than necessary—that is, we want to preserve life, but not prolong death.
+At what point do we simply allow a person to die and take no further action to extend his or her life?

-The overriding truth that drives the conclusion that God is opposed to euthanasia is His sovereignty.
-We know that physical death is inevitable (Psalm 89:48; Hebrews 9:27).
+The overriding truth that God is sovereign drives us to the conclusion that euthanasia and assisted suicide are wrong.
+We know that physical death is inevitable for us mortals (Psalm 89:48; Hebrews 9:27).
 However, God alone is sovereign over when and how a person’s death occurs.
 Job testifies in Job 30:23, “I know you will bring me down to death, to the place appointed for all the living.”
-Ecclesiastes 8:8a declares, “No man has power over the wind to contain it; so no one has power over the day of his death.”
-God has the final say over death (see also 1 Corinthians 15:26, 54–56; Hebrews 2:9, 14–15; Revelation 21:4).
-Euthanasia is man’s way of trying to usurp that authority from God.
+Ecclesiastes 8:8 declares, “No man has power over the wind to contain it; so no one has power over the day of his death.”
+God has the final say over death (see 1 Corinthians 15:26, 54–56; Hebrews 2:9, 14–15; Revelation 21:4).
+Euthanasia and assisted suicide are man’s attempts to usurp that authority from God.

 Death is a natural occurrence.
-Sometimes God allows a person to suffer for a long time before death occurs; other times, the person’s suffering is cut short.
-No one enjoys suffering, but that does not make it right to determine that a person is ready to die.
-Often God’s purposes are made known through a person's suffering.
-“When times are good, be happy; but when times are bad, consider: God has made the one as well as the other…” (Ecclesiastes 7:14).
+Sometimes God allows a person to suffer for a long time before death occurs; other times, a person’s suffering is cut short.
+No one enjoys suffering, but that does not make it right to determine that a person should die.
+Often, God’s purposes are made known through suffering.
+“When times are good, be happy; but when times are bad, consider: God has made the one as well as the other” (Ecclesiastes 7:14).
 Romans 5:3 teaches that tribulations bring about perseverance.
-God cares about those who are crying out for death to end their suffering.
-God gives purpose to life even to the end.
+God cares about those who cry out for death and wish to end their suffering.
+God gives purpose in life even to the end.
 Only God knows what is best, and His timing, even in the matter of one’s death, is perfect.